pavandeep22/Frequency-Division-Multiplexing---Modulation-and-Demodulation-using-Python/README.md

 <img width="1920" height="1200" alt="a11 3" src="https://github.com/user-attachments/assets/849eaa56-685c-4a4c-99d1-73bf0d6d26cc" />
 # __Result__:
 The Frequency Division Multiplexing (FDM) technique was successfully implemented using SCILAB.
 Five different message signals were modulated onto five separate carrier frequencies, combined to form a single FDM composite signal, and then individually recovered using demodulation.

-Use Control + Shift + m to toggle the tab key moving focus.
-Alternatively, use esc then tab to move to the next interactive element on the page.
-No file chosen
-Attach files by dragging & dropping, selecting or pasting them.
-Editing Frequency-Division-Multiplexing---Modulation-and-Demodulation-using-Python/README.md at main · sathish-git-tech/Frequency-Division-Multiplexing---Modulation-and-Demodulation-using-Python